kaltura/kaltura-api-recipes/README.md

       "page": "The index of the Single Page App to show below the recipe (see array 'pages' below)", "tip": "The body of text for this recipe.
 Markdown is supported here so you can [create links](www.google.com) or call out ```snippetsOf.code()```", "affects": "The name of a view or action pertinent to this step.
-This controls what snippet of sample code is displayed to the user", "inputs": "An array of HTML inputs to display to the user.
+This controls what snippet of sample code is displayed to the user", "disableAutorefresh": "When set to true, the demo only gets refreshed when you hit 'SendRequest' after filling out the necessary fields.
+Default is false.", "inputs": "An array of HTML inputs to display to the user.
 Fields entered here can be used in your recipes or embedded in the sample code", "inputs": [
         {